-There are four main things we need for performance anxiety to flourish.
-The first is an act to be performed.
-Again, these are your public speeches, interviews, and difficult physical challenges.
+There are four main things that must be present for performance anxiety to appear.
+The first is an act — concrete or hypothetical — to be conducted.

-The second thing we need is uncertainty over how we’ll perform said act.
-After all, if we knew we’d break our personal records every time we hit the track, we probably wouldn’t need to think about what we were doing — we’d just get out there and do it.
+The second is uncertainty over how we’ll fare during that act.
+After all, if we knew we’d break our personal 100m dash record every time we hit the track, we probably wouldn’t think all that much about it — we’d just get out there and do it.

 Remove the Pressure, Remove the Performance Anxiety

-So, when it comes to running, performance anxiety looks a bit like this: we have a difficult run planned (checkmark #1), one that we don’t know how we’ll fare during it (checkmark #2).
-In addition, for this run, we really want to break our previous personal record (checkmark #3).
-And, for the cherry on top, we’re starting to put a lot of pressure on ourselves to hunt down that personal best (checkmark #4).
+When it comes to running, PA could manifest a bit like this: we have a challenging run planned (requirement #1), one during which we don’t know how we’ll fare (requirement #2).
+Additionally, for the run in question, we really want to break our personal record (requirement #3).
+And, for the cherry on top, we’ve told ourselves that if we don’t hunt down that personal best, it’ll ruin our month (requirement #4).

 There’s one simple way we can get ourselves out of these task-related rumination loops, and, spoiler alert, I think you already know what it is.
-That’s right, somehow, we’re going to have to remove element number four from our equation — we’re going to have to take the pressure off of ourselves, one way or another.
+That’s right; somehow, we’ll have to remove element number four from our equation by taking the pressure off ourselves.

 Tricking Yourself Into a Great Performance

-The simplest way for us to do this is to “trick” ourselves into carrying out our anxiety-provoking tasks, if possible.
-To keep my example going, when I’m set to embark on a tough run in the coming days, I purposely don’t plan it.
-I also don’t put any parameters on my performance.
-Instead, I simply acknowledge the fact that I have to go for a run at some point during the next few days, and, the moment I feel good enough to do it, I throw on my running shoes and let it happen.
+To keep my previous example going, when my training schedule tells me it’s time for a tough run in the coming days, I purposely don’t plan it.
+Nor do I put any time requirements or “must haves” on my performance.
+Instead, I simply acknowledge that I have to go for that run at some point during the next few days, and the moment I feel good enough to do it, I throw on my running shoes and let it happen.

-Though I certainly love this strategy, I’d be remiss if I didn’t acknowledge the fact that it can be hard to implement at times.
-There are two main reasons for this, and they are as follows:
+Though I value and employ this strategy myself, I’d be remiss if I didn’t acknowledge that it can sometimes be hard to implement.
+There are two main reasons for this, and they are as follows.

-Secondly, so many of us feel that when we don’t put pressure on ourselves, we’re becoming apathetic and giving up our control over the situation in front of us.
+The second reason this strategy can be tough to execute is that so many of us feel that if we don’t put pressure on ourselves to perform well, we’re becoming apathetic or weak or giving up our control over the task in front of us.
 We anxious folks hate that sort of thing.

-Again, this wouldn’t mean we don’t want to succeed, just that we’d be okay with that possibility.
-And we’d be okay with that possibility because we know we’ll eventually get to where we want to go, one way or another.
-Sure, it may take more than one run, speech, or audition to get there, but get there we will, and our attitude, beliefs, and approach reflect that.
+Again, that wouldn’t mean we don’t want to succeed, just that we’d be at peace with a less-than-desirable result, should things unfold in that fashion.
+And we’d feel that way because we know we’ll eventually arrive wherever it is we want to go, one way or another.
+Sure, it may take more than one run, speech, or interview to get there, but we most certainly will, and our attitude, beliefs, and approach reflect that.